What is a Fellow?

 How do I become a Fellow?

 Fellows must be nominated; however, self-nominations are welcome.
 All nominations are due by December 15th and are reviewed by the Membership Committee – final approval is required by the Board of Trustees.
+Get started by filling out our nomination form.

 If I'm a Fellow, what is required of me?